 As part of the initiative to integrate health and social care workforce planning, NHS Education for Scotland (NES) are co-ordinating the creation of an online cross-sectoral workforce data platform.
 This ambitious project will face challenges with data comparability and governance.
 More information on this will be provided as it becomes available.

 6) Detailed Data Publications - We have published a number of detailed data files that allow you to explore our data in greater detail.
 These are:

 Here is what we'll be working on in the coming months:

-1) Local Authority Social Work Services (LASWS) 2017 census data collection – The deadline for the submission of the 2017 LASWS data from Scotland’s 32 local authorities is 2nd March 2018.
-We know that authorities are busy working on their collections and have already responded to a number of queries in this regard.
+1) Local Authority Social Work Services (LASWS) 2018 census data collection – The deadline for the submission of the 2018 LASWS data from Scotland’s 32 local authorities is was 8th March 2019.

-3) Data website upgrade plans – We are currently commissioning work to develop our data website during 2018.
-We plan to enhance the “Explore the Data” section by extending the data available and improving how it can be shaped and presented.
-For example, we wish to provide separate data on Early Learning and Childcare (ELC) within the Day Care of Children sub-sector, provide percentages data in the ‘Compare data’ section and review the site in the light of the General Data Protection Regulation (GDPR), Open Data and integration.
+2) Data website upgrade plans – We are currently further developing our data website.
+We have reviewed the site in the light of the General Data Protection Regulation (GDPR), Open Data and integration.
+We plan to further enhance the “Explore the Data” section by extending the data available and improving how it can be shaped and presented.
+For example, we wish to provide separate data on Early Learning and Childcare (ELC) within the Day Care of Children sub-sector, provide percentages data in the ‘Compare data’.

 3) Workforce Data Report – In August 2019 we plan to publish the 2018 Workforce Data Report.
 This report will gives a comprehensive picture of the paid workforce employed in the social service sector in Scotland at the end of 2018.
 The data published will include information on: